Sexual Harassment – Can Training be Improved?Feb 06, 2018

 In our current culture of sexual harassment, it is not only important for employers and employees to understand how to navigate a report of sexual harassment, but how to train employees to prevent and report harassment.

 Employers should have a policy on sexual harassment and provide sexual harassment training on a regular basis.
-In 1998, the United States Supreme Court issued two decision that set a defense for an employer to avoid liability in a sexual harassment case by showing that it had trained employees on its anti-harassment policies.
+In 1998, the United States Supreme Court issued two decisions that set a defense for an employer to avoid liability in a sexual harassment case by showing that it had trained employees on its anti-harassment policies.
 Legally, such training is good protection should an employer be sued for sexual harassment.

 But the question arises as to whether such training can not only provide a defense, but also have more of an impact on preventing sexually harassing behavior or identifying employees that are harassing.
 The standard sexual harassment training, giving hypotheticals of workers, typically male, either saying potentially sexually charged comments or taking potentially sexually based action, and then asking employees to identify sexual harassment, has been shown to not be the most effective way to prevent such behavior in the workplace.
-Recent research had indicated that such training reinforces the belief that men are powerful and woman are weaker.
+Recent research had indicated that such training reinforces the belief that men are powerful and women are weaker.

 So, next time you schedule a training session on harassment, think about incorporating some of the following 3 tips into your training: